basiqio-oss/Basiq-docs/docs/PLatform/access-method.md

 <Tabs>
   <Tab title="Overview">
-    The Web Connector, also known as "screen scraping", securely shares login credentials to access the bank's internet banking portal and extract a user's accounts and transactions.
+    The Web Connector, also known asDigital Data Capture (DDC), securely shares login credentials to access the bank's internet banking portal and extract a user's accounts and transactions.
 While effective, this method can be slow and susceptible to changes in the bank's portal, prompting banks to reinforce security measures.
   </Tab>

   <Tab title="API Versions">
     <Columns layout="auto">
       <Column>
         <Card title="Version 2" icon="fa-code">
           Supports **DDC (Digital Data Capture)** only.
-This version limits access to data through screen scraping.
+This version limits access to data through Digital Data Capture (DDC).
         </Card>
       </Column>